kcleal/dysgu/README.rst

     dysgu filter --min-prob 0.2 input.vcf > output.vcf

+Note, dysgu currently leaves the QUAL field empty so the PROB field should be used for quality filtering.

 Remove events with low support fraction::

     dysgu filter --support-fraction 0.15 input.vcf > output.vcf